diseraluca/diseraluca.github.io/_posts/2018-07-26-experimentation-#2-a-dive-into-dotnet-api.md

 ## The .Net Maya API

 The *.Net API* was introduced with *Maya 2013 extension 2* and uses *Microsoft .Net technology*.
-The API is generated from the *C++ API* we, mostly, have equivalent interfaces between the two API.
+The API is generated from the *C++ API* and we, mostly, have equivalent interfaces between the two API.
 There are some notable differences, tough:

 1. **C#** properties instead of getter and setters ( for example *MFnAttribute set/isReadable()* ).